vapoursynth/vapoursynth/doc/plugins/eedi3.rst

          2 - double rate, start with bottom field

          3 - double rate, start with top field

+         In case of double rate output, the frame rate is doubled and the frame durations are halved.

       dh
          Doubles the height of the input.
 If field=0, the input is copied to the